LervinU/cCases/README.md

 ## **HOW TO RUN THE PROJECT**

-1. RUN  `npm install` command he project folder.
+1. RUN  `npm install` command in the project folder.
-2. RUN  `npm start` command he project folder.
+2. RUN  `npm start` command in the project folder.

 ## **ENDPOINTS**